 University of Southern California, Los Angeles, California, Juris Doctor, 1992; University of Michigan, Ann Arbor, Michigan, Masters in Social Work, 1977; Binghamton University, Binghamton, New York, Bachelor of Arts, 1974

-As an attorney, Mr. Sonnenberg primarily advises and defends management in employment litigation, periodically representing individuals engaged in such litigation.
+Stephen Sonnenberg has deep experience in understanding and resolving complex labor and employment disputes.
+His unique background comes from the practice of law, experience as a mediator, and prior experience as a psychotherapist.
+As an attorney, Mr. Sonnenberg primarily advised and represented management in employment litigation, periodically representing individuals engaged in such litigation.
 For thirteen years ending in 2006 Mr. Sonnenberg practiced at Paul Hastings in California, litigating wage and hour, discrimination and harassment claims, and particularly FLSA collective actions and Rule 23 class actions as they became a mainstay of federal court litigation.
-Since 2006 his practice at Paul Hastings in New York has encompassed a wide range of employment matters, including substantial FLSA litigation work and related state law claims.
-As co-chair of his firm's national wage and hour practice, Mr. Sonnenberg advises employers regarding a variety of compliance issues and works to resolve disputes before they escalate to litigation.
-Due to his dual careers as attorney and psychotherapist Mr. Sonnenberg also has experience and expertise in mental disability discrimination claims.
-As a clinical social worker for approximately 12 years before practicing law, Mr. Sonnenberg gained skills and insight that he uses frequently in his role as a mediator.
+Beginning in 2006 his practice at Paul Hastings in New York encompassed a wide range of employment matters, including substantial FLSA litigation work and related state law claims.
+As co-chair of his firm's national wage and hour practice, Mr. Sonnenberg advised employers regarding a variety of compliance issues.
+As a clinical social worker and psychotherapist for more than 12 years before practicing law, Mr. Sonnenberg gained skills and insight that he uses frequently in his role as a mediator.
 Mr. Sonnenberg worked with hundreds of individuals and families to mediate and resolve disputes with their families, employers, schools and within the criminal justice system.
 Listening, facilitating communication, identifying interests, exercising patience and persistence, and developing creative solutions to problems were and are at the core of his practice.

-Fellow of the College of Labor and Employment Lawyers; Licensed Clinical Social Worker (California); Member of the New York University Center for Labor and Employment Law Advisory Board; Faculty at the 18th and 19th Annual NYU Workshops on Employment Law for Federal Judges, Evidence Issues / Use of Experts (March 2015 and March 2016); Faculty for multiple Practising Law Institute and American Conference Institute programs on wage and hour law; Program Chair for PLI's annual program on Psychological Issues in Employment Law; multiple publications in the New York Law Journal regarding employment law issues and developments.
+Fellow of the College of Labor and Employment Lawyers; Licensed Clinical Social Worker (California; inactive status); Faculty at the 18th, 19th, 20th and 21st Annual NYU Workshops on Employment Law for Federal Judges (March 2015, 2016, 2017 and 2018); Faculty for multiple Practising Law Institute and American Conference Institute programs on wage and hour law; Program Chair for PLI's annual program on Psychological Issues in Employment Law; multiple publications in the New York Law Journal regarding employment law issues and developments.